genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The application will be very useful when you are interested in fraction of reads that exactly will map to genome or when you'd like to remap the reads with other aligner.
+The application will be very useful when you are interested in fraction of reads that exactly will map to genome or when you would like to remap the reads with other aligner.

 **Action**: to convert mapped reads into unaligned reads.